Our Therapies

 The first appointment is about getting to know each other and for your therapist to learn about your world.
 It is also an opportunity for you to familiarise yourself with the environment, your therapist and the counselling process, and decide whether they will be a good fit for you.
 It is important that you feel our approach to therapy is suited to your individual needs; therapy is most effective if you feel there is an alignment in values and if you feel a sense of safety in the therapy space and with the person you are working with.

-Little Window is unique because our Client Support Team are trained and guided by intuition to match you to the right therapist; we have 15 therapists on our team, all with diverse personalities and approaches.
+Little Window is unique because our Client Support Team are trained and guided by intuition to match you to the right therapist; we have nineteen therapists on our team, all with diverse personalities and approaches.
 If at any stage during your counselling process, you do not feel your therapist is a good match for you, we welcome your feedback, and can discuss shifting you to a different therapist on the team, to ensure that your experience is a safe and positive one.

 During your first session, you may wish to ask questions relating to what to expect, and how your therapist can best support you.